Resume for Carpenter

 Key Takeaways

-- List any relevant certifications or training courses you’ve completed.
+- Note any relevant certificates or training programs completed.

-Resume for Carpenter Auckland
+Resume for a Carpenter Auckland

 1. Personal Information